-On Feb.
-9, Dallas County Health and Human Services (DCHHS) informed Cedar Hill High School that three students have the mumps.
-That same day, all CHHS parents received a phone call and email from the school principal, and cleaning staff began disinfecting the campus.
-DCHHS has not informed the district of any additional cases at any other CHISD school.
-Classes will resume as scheduled on Friday, Feb.
-10. If your child has a fever or flu-like symptoms, keep them home and contact your health care provider.
-Those who have not received the mumps, measels and rubella vaccine are most at risk.
+Since Feb.
+9, CHISD has been following the guidelines provided by Dallas County Health and Human Services (DCHHS) to help reduce the spread of the mumps.
+As of March 20, DCHHS has confirmed mumps cases at Cedar Hill High School and the Ninth Grade Center.
+If your child has a fever or flu-like symptoms, keep them home and contact your health care provider.
+Those who have not received the mumps, measles and rubella vaccine are most at risk.
 If you have questions or concerns about your child attending school, please contact the school nurse at your campus.

 To keep our school community healthy, we ask that parents follow the district’s illness protocol.
 Keep your student home if he or she has a temperature of 99.8 or higher, and is suffering from one or more of the following: cold/flu-like symptoms, sore throat, nausea, vomiting, diarrhea, headache, swollen glands or rash.
 To prevent the spread of illness, do not send them to school.
 Your child must be fever-free for at least 24 or more hours before they may return.
 Students who require fever reducing medicine should be kept home.
 If your child has a fever or any of the symptoms listed above for more than 48 hours, seek medical attention immediately.